 The opportunities in the international legal field are endless with your law degree.
 You could become a contract manager, privacy officer, trade policy analyst, researching trade-related policy at the OECD in Paris or become legal advisor in European and international organisations.
 You will be a step ahead in job interviews and an asset to any organisation or company having spent four years perfecting your legal skills.

-After graduating from the International and European Law programme, you will have a Bachelor of Law (LL.B.) and will be fully equipped to kick-start your career as a legal professional.
-However, in most countries, a Bachelor’s degree alone will not make you eligible to enter the bar.
-If you want to become a lawyer (advocate, solicitor, barrister, etc.), then you will have to select the country in which you would like to practice law and then establish that country’s additional requirements.
-In the Netherlands, for example, it means you will have to follow a Master’s degree in law and attain a so-called ‘civil effect’.
+With a Bachelor of Law (LL.B.) you are fully equip to kick-start your career as a legal professional.
+However, in most countries, a bachelor’s degree alone will not make you eligible to enter the bar.
+If you want to become a lawyer (advocate, solicitor, barrister, etc.), usually extra country requirements will apply.
+In the Netherlands, for example, you will have to take a master’s degree in law and attain a so-called ‘civil effect’.

-Note, however, that different rules apply in the Netherlands, as most Dutch universities require that THUAS graduates follow a pre-master’s first.
+You should note that some universities in the Netherlands require you to follow a pre-masters course after graduating from THUAS.
 There are exceptions, such as Maastricht University, but students will have to complete an entry test first.